Saj1234/llm-document-analysis/README.md

 Question: Explain {one of the listed updates from the previous response} in detail.
 ```

-2. Running as an API app
+2. **Running as an API app**

-App can be used as an API using the `api.py` file as the starting point.
+App can also be used as an API using the `api.py` file as the starting point.
 Below instructions are to run the API app in a docker container and the MongoDB database base to be run in a separate container.
 When running both app and the MongoDB database in separate containers, the APP should be able to connect to the MongoDB database instance running in a separate container.
 See the all options with running MongoDB database in a container and connecting to it [here](https://www.mongodb.com/resources/products/compatibilities/docker)

 Using a docker compose file will be easier to get the containers linked and run the app.
 Below show how you can rung each container individually and get it working.

-1. Build the main app using the Dockerfile and create an image.
+1. ***Build the main app using the Dockerfile and create an image.***
    Including Dockerfile arguments can be useful for automated builds, as they allow you to pass variables from your CI/CD pipeline directly into the Dockerfile.

    When running the Docker container locally, you can also pass these Dockerfile arguments directly from the command line using the following syntax:

    ```bash